-The performance was pretty good and consistent, there was no sudden loss of charging with the power bank which have observed with some of the low cost power banks earlier.
+The performance was pretty good and consistent, there was no sudden loss of charging with the power bank which has been observed with some of the low-cost power banks earlier.

 The charging speed is also good it offers fast charging with 2A output and we were able to charge the Google nexus 5 in 2.4 hours from 3% to 100%.

-The Dual USB output is quite handy you can use two devices simultaneously, if you have an ipod or a music player you can charge that with your smartphone.
-The power bank also has a flash light which can come handy in case your smartphone is totally out of charge and you need a torch.
+The Dual USB output is quite handy you can use two devices simultaneously, if you have an iPod or a music player you can charge it with your smartphone.
+The power bank also has a flashlight which can come in handy in case your smartphone is totally out of charge and you need a torch.

-The Adata PT 100 comes with a multi circuit protection which helps prevent damage to your smartphone battery by regulating the current and voltage.
+The Adata PT 100 comes with multi-circuit protection which helps prevent damage to your smartphone battery by regulating the current and voltage.